jaffyadhav/ionic-push-notification/README.md

 This is a implementation on push notifcations on ionic using node server and socket io.

-Neither Ionic Push nor Androids GCM are used here.
+Neither Ionic Push nor Android's GCM are used here.